CONSUMING only one energy drink can increase the risk of heart attack and stroke in 90 minutes, a study found.

-Early studies have shown that energy drinks have a bad effect on the stomach, nervous system and cause heart problems.
-But now it is first revealed that their consumption increases the risk of metabolic syndrome.
+Early studies have shown that energy drinks have a terrible effect on the stomach, nervous system and cause heart problems.
+However, now it is first revealed that their consumption increases the risk of metabolic syndrome.

 The researchers looked at 44 students in their twenties, the non-smokers rated healthy.

-The aim of the study was to check the function of the endothelium, a thin layer of cells located on the inner surface of the blood vessels.
-According to the Cedars-Sinai Center in Los Angeles, endothelial dysfunction has been shown to be an indicator of heart attack because the arteries can not fully stretch.
+The study aimed to check the function of the endothelium, a thin layer of cells located on the inner surface of the blood vessels.
+According to the Cedars-Sinai Center in Los Angeles, endothelial dysfunction has been shown to be an indicator of a heart attack because the arteries cannot fully stretch.

 The examining team checked the function of the endothelium of each student before drinking energy drinks and 90 minutes later.

 Only 90 minutes after the inner diameter of the blood vessels was half the size.
 Scientists associate this negative effect with energy drink ingredients like caffeine, taurine and sugar.

 Most energy drinks contain plenty of sugar.
 In a tin of 355 milliliters, there are 37 grams of sugar, or nine teaspoons.

 Such drinks contain 80 milligrams of caffeine to 250 milliliters, roughly two and a half cups of Coca-Cola.
 Caffeine can cause the release of adrenaline, a hormone that increases blood pressure.